Hutton Inquiry: Aftermath of publication

 It was because of the report's criticism of his actions that Gavyn Davies resigned on the day of publication, 28 January 2004.
 Reporters from rival news organisation ITN described the day of publication as "one of the worst in the BBC's history".
 Two days after the publication of the report, at a meeting of BBC Governors where it is reported he only retained the support of one-third of the board Greg Dyke, the director-general, initially offered his resignation before withdrawing the offer.
-The Board of Govenors then fired Dyke after which he unsuccessfully demanded his job back.
+The Board of Governors then fired Dyke after which he unsuccessfully demanded his job back.
 However he publicly announced that he had resigned.
 Dyke stated:

 I do not necessarily accept the findings of Lord Hutton.

 Andrew Gilligan resigned because of his part in the affair on 30 January.
 However, in his resignation statement he questioned the value of Hutton's report:

 This report casts a chill over all journalism, not just the BBC's.
 It seeks to hold reporters, with all the difficulties they face, to a standard that it does not appear to demand of, for instance, Government dossiers.

 Blair, who had been repeatedly under fire for the "sexing-up" allegations, told the House of Commons in the debate following the release of the report that he had been completely exonerated.
 He demanded a retraction from those who had accused him of lying to the House, particularly Michael Howard, the Leader of the Opposition:

 The allegation that I or anyone else lied to this House or deliberately misled the country by falsifying intelligence on WMD is itself the real lie.
 And I simply ask that those that made it and those who have repeated it over all these months, now withdraw it, fully, openly and clearly.